rabcanj/udacity2/README.md

    1. Jinja2
    1. flask_oauthlib

-   Virtualenv can be used in a following way:
+   Virtualenv can be used in a following way (not mandatory):

          #run this command only once